What are the benefits?

 - Develop partnerships with governments and NGOs in Canada

-Membership applications may be made at any time during the year (but see Membership Expiry Policy below) and are approved by the Board of Directors.
+Applications may be made at any time during the year and are approved by the Board of Directors.

-- Government: Government departments, crown corporations, agencies or related organization at the federal, provincial, territorial or municipal level.
+- Government: Government departments, Crown corporations, agencies or related organizations at the federal, provincial, territorial or municipal level.

-- Student: Individuals interested in furthering the objects of the IUCN and the CCIUCN and currently enrolled in a full-time program.
-Please submit a copy of your C.V. and valid proof of school enrolment with your application form.
+- Student: Individuals interested in furthering the objectives of the IUCN and the CC-IUCN and are currently enrolled in a full-time program.
+Please submit a copy of your CV and valid proof of school enrolment with your application form.

 Annual membership fees: